dtonhofer/prolog_notes/swi_prolog_types/README.md

 ## Terms can appear in Roles

+- Role of a Skeleton.
+These are terms whose arguments are all different variables.
+Created by `functor/3`.
 - Role of a Predicate
   - Predicate of various arities, arity 0 is allowed! (as in `foo :- bar.`)
   - Role of a predicate with arguments partially filled-in: This is called a "Closure" (not quite the same as a "Closure" of functional programming)